Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 It was recently shown that the presence of a linear dependence in $q_T$ is actually a more fundamental problem, as it ultimately leads to a factorial growth of the coefficients in the perturbative series~\cite{Salam:2021tbm}.
 Despite the asymptotic limit of the series being well defined, the sequence of its fixed-order truncations is badly behaved and will eventually start to develop a divergent trend.
 Therefore, there is an associated ambiguity in the fixed-order prediction, which also depends on the Casimir scaling of the processes, and can be already observed in the \mbox{$H\to \gamma \gamma$} case~\cite{Chen:2021isd,Billis:2021ecs}.

 We remark that this undesired behaviour does not depend on the subtraction method used.
 It can be prevented by using alternative fiducial cuts, as those suggested in Refs.~\cite{H1:1998vns,Carli:1998zr,H1:2000bqr,Rubin:2010xp,Salam:2021tbm}.
-For the Drell--Yan case, a very simple alternative is to impose different cuts on the transverse momenta of the lepton and the anti-lepton.
-These so-called \textit{staggered} cuts do not induce a linear dependence in $q_T$, as noticed in Ref.~\cite{Grazzini:2017mhc}, and they are experimentally viable thanks to the excellent identification performance of the experimental apparatus at the LHC~\cite{ATLAS:2019qmc,CMS:2020uim}.
+For the Drell--Yan case, a very simple alternative is to impose different cuts on the transverse momenta of the lepton and the anti-lepton, i.e.\ the aforementioned staggered cuts.
+At variance with symmetric and asymmetric cuts, these cuts do not induce a linear dependence in $q_T$, as noticed in Ref.~\cite{Grazzini:2017mhc}, and they are experimentally viable thanks to the excellent identification performance of the experimental apparatus at the LHC~\cite{ATLAS:2019qmc,CMS:2020uim}.

 However, while future analyses will hopefully adopt new definitions of fiducial cuts that are free from the issues discussed above, theoretical predictions must be provided for legacy analyses that used symmetric or asymmetric cuts.
 A possible option is to supplement fixed-order predictions with resummation, which stabilises the perturbative series~\cite{Salam:2021tbm,Billis:2021ecs} by including the \lpc at all orders in $\as$~\cite{Ebert:2020dfc}.
 While theoretically this is probably the cleanest option, for benchmark processes like Drell--Yan production it would still be desirable to have predictions at fixed order, which are required, for instance, in the extraction of parton densities.